matt-42/iod/README.md

 ## Language Integrated Queries

-To demonstrate the power of the IOD framework, we embeded an implementation of a subset of the SQL language in the C++ language.
+To demonstrate the power of the IOD framework, we embedded an implementation of a subset of the SQL language in the C++ language.
-It handles SELECT, FROM, WHERE, INNER_JOIN (with the ON criteria), ORDER BY, GROUP BY, and aggregators such as average or sum.
+It handles SELECT, FROM, WHERE, INNER_JOIN (with the ON criteria), ORDER BY, GROUP BY, and aggregates such as average or sum.

 Given two collection: